JohnGiorgi/OHSU_NLP_Hackathon/README.md

 Gus has provided an Odin tutorial here: https://github.com/myedibleenso/odin-tutorial To use the ipython notebook in this tutorial, be sure that you have jupyter installed and then install Gus' py-processors.
-`pip install pip install git+https://github.com/myedibleenso/py-processors.git` Then clone the tutorial:
+`pip install pip install git+https://github.com/myedibleenso/py-processors.git`

+Then clone the tutorial:
 `git clone https://github.com/myedibleenso/odin-tutorial`

-And type: `jupyter notebook odin-tutorial.ipynb` to open the notebook in your browser.
+And type this in the command line: `jupyter notebook odin-tutorial.ipynb` to open the notebook in your browser.